frozeman/meteor-simple-modal/README.md

         // html content
     {{/simpleModal}}

+If you don't pass a trigger variable the modal will be shown at all times.

 Then you just need to add an action, e.g. a button click to set the Session variable to `true` or `false` and the modal will fade in or out: